brencoder/study-aws-saa-c03/ch02_compute/README.md

 If you plan to run an instance for over a year, you should consider buying a Reserved Instance to save money.

-A Reserved Instance is not a type of instance but rather a billing discount on On-Demand instances that match a certain *configuration* in return for committing to payment for a certain *term*, or amount of time.
+A Reserved Instance is not a type of instance but rather a billing discount on On-Demand Instances that match a certain *configuration* in return for committing to payment for a certain *term*, or amount of time.

 A configuration consists of:
 * Instance type: E.g., `t2.micro` or `c7gn.xlarge`